apache/mxnet/docs/tutorials/embedded/wine_detector.md

 >>> predict_from_url("http://imgur.com/HzafyBA")
 ```

-This should give a reasonable prediction for the fuzzy cow in this [image](http://imgur.com/HzafyBA).
+This should give a reasonable prediction for the fluffy cow in this [image](http://imgur.com/HzafyBA).

-## Running a Inception on Real-Time Video From PiCamera
+## Running an Inception on Real-Time Video From PiCamera

-We can now move on to using this network for object detection in real time video from the PiCamera.
+We can now move on to using this network for object detection in real-time video from the PiCamera.

-Doing this requires simply sending the images the the camera is capturing into the prediction code we created in the previous step.
-To do this create a new file in your home directory called camera_test.py and add the following code to it:
+Doing this requires sending the images that the camera is capturing to the prediction code that we created in the previous step.
+To do this, create a new file in your home directory called camera_test.py and add the following code to it:

 ```python